-The last day to drop a course without a W is three weeks after the first day of classes.
+The last day to drop a course without a W is three weeks after the first day of classes during fall and spring semesters.
 In this case, the course will not be on the student's transcript.
 The last day to withdraw from a class with a W grade is posted in the college calendar.
 No one may withdraw with a W from individual courses after this date.
 If a student does withdraw from an individual course after this date, a WF will appear on the transcript.
+This schedule may differ for summer terms.
+Consult the Academic Calendar published by the Office of the Registrar.